Clifton Springs

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Clifton Springs has 77 active public transport stops, all of which are bus stops.
-These stops are served by two routes that together facilitate 502 weekly passenger trips.
-The accessibility of these services is considered good, with residents located an average of 302 meters from the nearest stop.
+These stops are served by two different routes that together offer 502 weekly passenger trips.
+The accessibility of the transport system is considered good, with residents on average located 302 meters from their nearest stop.

 Frequently Asked Questions - Transport